 The mind muscle connection is a biochemical process connecting your brain to your body.
 With practice you can hone this connection to increase muscle activation through concentration.

-To me, it’s a more strategic way of training.
+To me, it’s a more strategic and intentional way of training.
 In that you’re actively thinking about what you want to happen.
 And where your mind goes, your body will follow.

 “What you think, you become”

 Of course, not everyone needs to improve their mind muscle connection.
-But if your goal is to grow new muscle as quickly as possible, then it’s worth adding to your toolbox.
+But if your goal is to develope your muscles as quickly as possible, then it’s worth adding to your toolbox.